 AIWC Düsseldorf today….

 Over the years, there have been countless changes: from the digitalization of the Radschläger in 1995, to the launching of the first AWCD website in 2002 and the second, and current website, in 2014.
-Membership needs have also changed, formal monthly luncheons have been replaced by an informal monthly luncheon now called Gourmet Groupies and Kids Club currently functions to replace the baby and kids groups of the past.
-Tennis and Bridge continue to be strong, as are book clubs and culinary groups.
+Membership needs have also changed, formal monthly luncheons have been replaced by an informal club activity now called Gourmet Groupies and Kids Club currently functions to replace the baby and kids groups of the past.
+Bridge continues to be strong, as are book clubs and culinary groups.
 In 2013, annual membership dues for the club year were reduced to make the club more affordable for a greater number of people.
 The club’s membership has also become more international to include new members who are looking for a connection to the American culture and activities in English.
 Their influence and contributions help shape the club into the special organization that it is today.